pibooth/pibooth/README.rst

     # Number pictures in case of multiple captures (4 max)
     captures = 4

+    # Orientation of the final image (portrait or landscape
+    orientation =  portrait

     # First text displayed
     footer_text1 = Footer 1